What is Financial Aid?

 Financial aid is any grant or scholarship, loan, or paid employment offered to help a student meet his/her college expenses.

 The first step in qualifying for aid is applying for FAFSA.
 FAFSA stands for the Free Application for Federal Student Aid.
 Students can begin applying for FAFSA on October 1st and have, in the State of Michigan, until March 1st.
-If you apply for financial aid by March 1st and plan to attend a college within the State of Michigan, students that qualify for aid, are guaranteed to receive it.
+If you apply for financial aid by March 1st and plan to attend a college within the State of Michigan, then students that qualify for aid are guaranteed to receive it.

 Expected Family Contribution

 Once completed, the FAFSA will determine your family's "EFC" or Expected Family Contribution.
 This number, regardless of how small or large, communicates how much of your education you and your parents will be expected to pay for.